AlaskaAirlines/WC-Generator/docs/focus-visible.md

 ## Design concerns

-In contrast to the a11y issue, there is typically a design concern with the `:focus` state as an element within a web app has focus regardless of tab, click or tap.
-As a result of that, unless there is a requirement to maintain a11y the `:focus` state is typically disabled.

-For projects that have an a11y requirement, this is not an option.
-This in itself is a large design challenge and one with many opportunities.
+The `:focus` state is applied to an element when it is clicked or tapped creating a halo effect.
+Many designs will often want to remove the outline on focus, however this is not an option if your project is required to be accessible.
+This presents an interesting design challenge with many opportunities.

 ## Selectors Level 4 specification